Sean-Mc-Mahon/inner-purr/README.md

 # Project Overview

 The Inner Purr is an e-commerce site for the center of the same name.
 The Inner Purr is the public face of PCR(Phibsboro Cat Rescue), a charity that rescues stray cats around Dublin.
 The Inner Purr is a place where people can interact with cats under PCR supervision.
 The Inner Purr also houses a shop and cafe.  <br>
-The purpose of the site is to sell the products on offer by the Inner Purr as well as provide a service where people may book a time slot with the cats.
+The purpose of the site is to sell the products on offer by the Inner Purr.

 ---